NBISweden/workshop-reproducible-research/docs/take_down.md

 including Conda itself.
 Note that this is not needed if you've done the tutorials on Windows using Docker (see the section on Docker below instead).

-### Remove packages only but keep Conda

-First list all Conda environments
+In order to remove all your Conda environments, you first need to list them:

 ```bash
 conda env list
 ```

-For each of the environments except "base" run
+For each of the environments except "base" run the following:

 ```bash
 conda remove -n envname --all
 ```

-And lastly:
+And, finally:

 ```bash
 conda clean --all
 ```

-### Remove every trace of Conda
-First check where Conda is installed.
+If you also want to remove Conda itself (*i.e.* removing all traces of Conda), you need to check where Conda is installed.
 Look for the row "base environment".

 ```bash
 conda info